Modelling planar kirigami metamaterials as generalized elastic continua: Introduction

 This paper concerns one such paradigm, namely, how to best model the engineering scale response of a shape-morphing mechanical metamaterial under a broad range of loads.
 To illustrate the challenges, consider the example in Fig.\;\ref{fig:intro}.

-The pattern, a rotating-squares architecture, is composed of a repeating unit cell of four quadrilateral panels, as shown in Fig.\;\ref{fig:intro}(a).
+The pattern, a rotating-squares architecture, is composed of a repeating unit cell of four quadrilateral panels, shown in Fig.\;\ref{fig:intro}(a).
 This design exhibits a single \textit{mechanism} \cite{grima2000auxetic}, which counter-rotates the panels periodically and results in an effectively uniform overall motion in response to homogeneous loads (Fig.\;\ref{fig:intro}(b)).
 However, when subjected to inhomogeneous loads (Fig.\;\ref{fig:intro}(c)), the slits actuate in a non-uniform way --- one that is \textit{locally mechanistic} rather than globally so --- reflecting the interaction between the design of the unit cell and the choice of applied loads.

-At the heart of this response lies a complex interplay between geometry and elasticity.
-Two modeling approaches are common in the literature, the first of which is purely geometric: panels are taken to be rigid and connected by ideal hinges (folds, in origami), with the goal of characterizing rigid deformations and mechanism motions using kinematic compatibility.
+Behind this response is a complex interplay between geometry and elasticity.
+Two modeling approaches are common in the literature, the first of which is purely geometric: panels are taken to be rigid and connected by ideal hinges (folds, in origami), with the goal of characterizing rigid deformations and mechanisms using kinematic compatibility.
 This approach, first popularized in the origami literature \cite{huffman1976curvature,hull2002modelling,tachi2009generalization}, has rationalized the design of mechanical metamaterials and illuminated their basic mechanisms \cite{chen2016symmetric,lang2018rigidly,feng2020designs,dieleman2020jigsaw,dudte2021additive,choi2021compact,dang2022theorem,walker2022algorithmic}.
 However, it does not include elasticity.

 The second modeling approach is based on long-established structural mechanics ideas~\cite{pellegrino1986matrix, schenk2011origami} exemplified in recent literature by the bar-hinge method \cite{filipov2017bar,liu2017nonlinear} and related spring methods \cite{coulais2018characteristic, deng2020characterization}.
 This approach replaces the metamaterial with assemblies of bars and hinges, whose geometric arrangement encodes desired morphing attributes.
 Elasticity is accounted for by modeling bars/hinges as linear/torsional springs, and the structure's response is analyzed using standard numerical methods.
 While this approach is versatile and convenient for systems composed of a small number of building blocks, it can become computationally expensive for larger systems with many unit cells.
 Additionally, fitting spring stiffnesses to yield accurate global behaviors can be challenging.